Initial-T-public/initial-t-public.github.io/_posts/2025-12-21-Yippee-Ki-yay-Merry-Christmas.md

 To upload mp3 files use `Upload Filesystem Image`, and to upload a binary `Upload and monitor`.
 You can add your tracks to the /data/mp3/.

-LED has a 900ms delay to give John a chance to start the text, for me it makes for better immersion (and matches the sound of the lighter in file 3.mp3)
+LED has a 900ms delay to give John a chance to start speaking, for me it makes better immersion (and matches the sound of the lighter in file 3.mp3)

  ![Desktop View](/assets/img/2025-12-21-Yippee-Ki-yay-Merry-Christmas/2.png)
 _Programming_